RoshanakBehrouz/Cloud-Basic/README.md

 | Roshanak Behrouz  | SM3800030 |  DSAI  |

 ## Deployment:
+### Reason of choices:
+- Nextcloud is a collaboration platform focused on file sharing, synchronization, and productivity, while MinIO is an object storage server optimized for scalable storage of unstructured data.
+Locust is Python based, open source, developer friendly and easy to use.
+Nginx is Low resource usage, active community users in case of trouble shooting.

 ### Docker and Docker Compose:
 -	Docker: I used Docker to containerize individual components of my file storage system.
 This approach isolated dependencies and ensured consistent environments across different stages of development and deployment.